 Periodic Table of index returns

-The volatile nature of financial markets can be highlighted by Mercer’s Periodic Table (‘our Table’) of index returns.
-Produced annually, it colour-codes 17 major asset classes and ranks how each performed, on an annual basis, over the last 10 years.
-Attached is an interactive version and printable version of our Table for the 2022 calendar year.
+Witnessing the gains generated by many growth asset classes in 2023, it can be easy to forget how well investors may fare over longer periods.
+The volatile nature of financial markets can be highlighted by Mercer’s Periodic Table (‘our Table’) of investment returns.
+Produced annually, it colour-codes 17 major asset classes and ranks how each performed, on an annual basis and over the last 10 years.
+Attached is an interactive version and printable version of our Table for the 2023 calendar year.

-Taking a glance at the Table, with its scattered palette, highlights how difficult it is to unearth patterns or at least patterns that could be of use going forward.
+Taking a glance at the Table, its scattered palette highlights how difficult it is to unearth patterns or at least patterns that could be of use going forward.
 Last year’s stars may prove to be a winner again the next year or may sink to occupy lower ranks.
 If only investing were easy!

-Demystifying the Periodic Table
+Demystifying the Mosaic

-The interactive table, with its scattered palette, quickly highlights how problematic it is to unearth patterns; or at least patterns that could be of use to us going forward.
-Last year’s stars sometimes prove to be a winner again the next year, but at other times sink to occupy the lower ranks.
+Taking a glance at the Table, its scattered palette, highlights how difficult it is to unearth patterns or at least patterns that could be of use going forward.
+Last year’s stars may prove to be a winner again the next year or may sink to occupy lower ranks.
 If only investing were easy!

 Related Solutions